 Individual differences in reading comprehension skill in population samples of children and adults have been shown to be related to measures of brain structure and function in several classic language- and meaning-access-related areas.
-For example,[Horowitz-Kraus et al., 2013] during a sentence comprehension task, reading comprehension skill has been found to be positively related to activation in regions involved in higher-level language comprehension, such as the left STG and bilateral IFG, as well as the insula and the right posterior visual word form area, which are areas implicated in connecting letter, sound, and meaning [Aboud et al., 2016; Van Ettinger-Veenstra et al., 2016; Horowitz-Kraus et al., 2016; Yarkoni et al., 2008] (Van Ettinger-Veenstra, McAlliter, Lundberg, Karlsson, & Engström, 2016; Horowitz-Kraus, Vannest, & Holland, 2013; Yarkoni, Speer, & Zacks, 2008; Horowitz-Kraus, Buck, & Dorrmann, 2016).
-Other studies show that reading comprehension skill is positively correlated with functional connectivity for passages relative to words in a network hypothesized to be used for integrating information during comprehension, involving the dorsolateral prefrontal cortex and left ventral angular gyrus [Aboud et al., 2016](Aboud, Bailey, Petrill, & Cutting, 2016).
-Structurally, fractional anisotropy (FA) in the arcuate fasciculus, which connects areas involved in oral language comprehension such as the IFG, SMG, and lateral temporal lobe, correlates with reading comprehension but not word reading ability [Horowitz-Kraus et al., 2014](Horowitz-Kraus, Wang, Plante, & Holland, 2014).
-Further, comprehension skill has been found to be positively related to resting-state connectivity between the posterior cingulate cortex, a region that is critical for modulating attention and arousal [Leech and Sharp, 2014; Raichle et al., 2001](Raichle et al., 2001; Leech & Sharp, 2014), and an area of the right anterior insula close to the IFG [Smallwood et al., 2013](Smallwood et al., 2013).
+For example, activation during spoken narrative comprehension sentence-level tasks found to be positively related to activation in regions involved in higher-level language comprehension, such as bilateral IFG [Horowitz-Kraus et al., 2013].
+Furthermore, reading comprehension skill has been related to activation during printed sentence- and passage-level tasks in left STG as well as insula and right posterior visual word form area, which are areas implicated in connecting letter, sound, and meaning [Aboud et al., 2016; Van Ettinger-Veenstra et al., 2016; Horowitz-Kraus et al., 2016; Yarkoni et al., 2008].
+Reading comprehension ability has been related to both structural and functional connectivity in multiple networks, suggesting that reading comprehension beyond decoding requires the coordination of many processes.
+A recent study showed that reading comprehension skill is positively correlated with functional connectivity for a passages relative to words contrast in a network hypothesized to be used for integrating semantic information during comprehension, involving the dorsolateral prefrontal cortex and left ventral angular gyrus [Aboud et al., 2016].
+Structurall, fractional anisotropy (FA) in the arcuate fasciculus, which connects areas involved in oral language comprehension such as the IFG, SMG, and lateral temporal lobe, correlates with reading comprehension but not word reading ability [Horowitz-Kraus et al., 2014].
+Further, comprehension skill has been found to be positively related to resting-state connectivity between the posterior cingulate cortex, a region that is critical for modulating attention and arousal [Leech and Sharp, 2014; Raichle et al., 2001], and an area of the right anterior insula close to the IFG [Smallwood et al., 2013].
 Thus, perhaps unsurprisingly, language critical regions such as the IFG, STG, and MTG are consistently found to be related to comprehension skill.

 Of particular relevance to the current paper are findings from studies that try to disentangle the contributions of individual differences in word-level vs. comprehension level processes.
 One such set of findings has explored the neurocircuitry for reading in poor comprehenders, who are identified based on deficits in reading comprehension despite normal decoding skill.
 Cutting and colleagues (2013) found that poor comprehenders had typical activation (similar to typically developing [TD] control children) during word reading task in regions related to decoding ability, such as the occipitotemporal region and supramarginal cortex.
 However, poor comprehenders (PCs) showed altered functional connectivity between the inferior frontal gyrus and hippocampus, suggesting anomalies in communication between language and memory regions [Cutting et al., 2013].
-With respect to structure, a second study found that gray matter volume in PCs differs from TD children primarily in regions associated with executive function, including multiple areas of the frontal lobe, rather than classic language-related regions [Bailey et al., 2016] (Bailey, Hoeft, Aboud, & Cutting, 2016).
-Thus, variability in comprehension skill beyond decoding ability may be associated with atypical neuroanatomy that extends beyond classic language networks, consistent with studies that have linked domain-general function and comprehension skill [Cutting et al., 2009](c.f., Cutting et al., 2009).
+With respect to structure, a second study found that gray matter volume in PCs differs from TD children primarily in regions associated with executive function, including multiple areas of the frontal lobe, rather than classic language-related regions [Bailey et al., 2016].
+Thus, variability in comprehension skill beyond decoding ability may be associated with atypical neuroanatomy that extends beyond classic language networks, consistent with studies that have linked domain-general function and comprehension skill [c.f.
+Cutting et al., 2009].